lubuntu-team/manual/source/4/4.2/muon.rst

 Chapter 4.2 Muon Package Manager
 ================================

-Muon package manager is an alternative GUI for installing and updating updating packages.
+Muon package manager is an alternative GUI for installing and updating packages.

 Usage
 ------